Progetto-ItaCa/Progetto-ItaCa.github.io/pages/fest22.md

 [¹] The timetable for November 2022 event has been changed to accomodate the first speaker from Macquarie University

+### Nicola di Vittorio
+#### A gentle introduction to 2-derivators
+Derivators originated in the 1980s from independent efforts by Grothendieck and Heller aimed at formalising homotopy theory.
+They realised that the collection of homotopy categories of diagram categories retains enough information to capture homotopy limits and colimits using just old-fashioned category theory.
+Going one dimension up we could ask how much of $(\infty,1)$-category theory can be developed in this way.
+Progress in this direction has been done by Riehl and Verity in their work on $\infty$-cosmoi by showing that similar ideas allow even for internalisation of adjunctions from 2-categorical data.
+In this talk I will explain to which extent the theory of derivators can be enhanced to a theory of $2$-derivators having $\infty$-cosmology as a model.

+### Georgios Raptis
+#### What is a stable n-category?
+Triangulated categories provide a convenient framework for the study of derived functors in algebra and geometry.
+In most cases of interest, triangulated structures can be enhanced to more highly structured objects with better properties.
+The search for appropriate enhancements of triangulated categories has led to various foundational approaches in stable homotopy theory.
+In the context of \infty-categories (or quasi-categories), this involves the notion of stable \infty-category.
+Indeed, the homotopy 1-category of a stable \infty-category is canonically triangulated.
+But what about n-categories for 1 < n < \infty?
+Is there an appropriate notion of stable (or triangulated) category in the context of n-categories that interpolates between stable \infty-categories and triangulated categories?
+The main examples should again be the homotopy n-categories of stable \infty-categories.
+In this talk, I will discuss the relevant properties of higher homotopy categories leading to a notion of stable n-category.
+If time permits, I will also mention some uses of this notion of stable n-category for (higher) Brown representability and algebraic K-theory.

 # Past